TheJumpCloud/JumpCloud-Serverless/AWS/DirectoryInsights/README.md

 # Gather JumpCloud Directory Insights Data with an AWS Serverless Application
+_This document will walk a JumpCloud Administrator through packaging and deploying this Serverless Application manually.
+This workflow is intended for those who need to make modifications to the code or tie this solution into other AWS resources.
+If you would simply like to deploy this Serverless Application as-is, you can do so from the Serverless Application Repository \<placeholder for link when it is offically published\>_

 _Note: This document assumes the use of Python 3+_
 ## Table of Contents
 - [Gather JumpCloud Directory Insights Data with an AWS Serverless Application](#gather-jumpcloud-directory-insights-data-with-an-aws-serverless-application)